srijansingh/srijansingh/README.md

 🎵 **Social Media Music Platform**

-For more details and descriptions, visit my [Projects Repository](https://github.com/srijansingh?tab=projects).
+For more details and project descriptions, visit my [Projects Repository](https://github.com/srijansingh?tab=projects).

-Feel free to explore, contribute, and connect.
-Let's innovate together!
+Feel free to explore, contribute, and let's innovate together!

-*Thank you for visiting!* 🙌
+*Thank you for dropping by!* 🙌